Skip to content

 All projects inherit from shared base configuration: - Base config: .provide/foundry/base-mkdocs.yml - Theme: .provide/foundry/theme/ (CSS, JS, custom Material theme) - Shared partials: .provide/foundry/docs/_partials/ (reusable documentation snippets) - API generator: .provide/foundry/gen_ref_pages.py

-When you run make docs-setup, these are extracted from the provide-foundry package.
+When you run we run docs.setup, these are extracted from the provide-foundry package.

 How Documentation Builds Work